At a Glance

 - The devices and operating system that you want the participants to use.

-You can edit the contents of the test including questions, tasks, scenario, a starting url, and more by clicking the “...” menu, and then click Edit in the dropdown menu.
+5. You can edit the contents of the test including questions, tasks, scenario, a starting url, and more by clicking the Edit button.

 After you have edited the tasks in your study, click Done at the bottom of the screen.
 You can also preview the test by clicking the Preview Test Plan button, which allows you to see what a test participant will experience when they are engaging with your study.